 To get involved with the critical on-the-ground work at Nachusa, consider joining our Thursday or Saturday Workdays or giving a donation to the Friends of Nachusa Grasslands.
 Donations to Friends can be designated to Scientific Research Grants.
 By Jessica Fliginger Field Technician “One of my daily pastimes when the snow is on the ground is to take up some trail early in the morning, and follow it over hill and dale, carefully noting every change and every action as written in the snow. . . .
 The trail records with perfect truthfulness everything that it did, or tried to do, at a time when it was unembarrassed by the nearness of its worst enemy.
 The trail is an autobiographical chapter of the creature’s life, written unwittingly indeed, and in perfect sincerity.” — Ernest Thompson Seton, Animal Tracks and Hunter Signs, 1958 Winter is the best time of year to learn about what kinds of animals are around.
 Whether you are at Nachusa or in your backyard, a fresh blanket of snow can reveal the conspicuous story of an animal’s life through its tracks.
 Learning how to identify animal tracks and tracing their routes in the snow are exhilarating outdoor winter activities that anyone can do.
 It starts with using your wildlife detective skills to look up, down, and around at the surrounding environment for clues, such as tracks.
 You may be wondering where the best places are to look for animal tracks.
 Truth is, the morning after a fresh snowfall (about 1 to 2 inches), you can go just about anywhere to find them.
 I typically find plenty of prints by wooded areas with adjoining water sources, i.e. a stream, lake, or pond.
 If you are a beginner naturalist, I recommend staying near home or going to a place you are familiar with, such as a bike path, park, or even as close as your backyard.
 One hot spot I like to frequent is my bird feeder; look under your own feeder for evidence of birds, mice, and squirrels.
 If you are an experienced adventurer and like walking off the beaten path, I recommend previewing a map of the location you intend to search.
 There are a few useful tools you might want to consider bringing on your investigation: a measuring device, a field journal, a camera, and a guide to animal tracks.
 If you plan on venturing into unfamiliar territory, I suggest carrying a compass and flagging tape to mark your path — and don’t forget to collect it on your way back!
 Here’s a tip: If you ever find yourself lost, simply re-trace your own imprints back to the starting point.
 Most importantly, make sure to bundle up and bring extra clothes/layers.
 I recommend getting an early start and checking the weather forecast prior to heading out.
 Since you could be trailing an animal for a long distance, be conscious of the time to avoid being out too late or getting too cold or tired.
 When identifying an animal track, it helps to know what animals are present in the area.
 I recommend using the Nachusa Grasslands Mammal Inventory to narrow down your list of possible suspects.
 Commonly found mammal prints include coyote, fox, opossum, deer, raccoon, rabbit, mouse, and squirrel.
 Occasionally, bird tracks will show up, such as turkey, crow, pheasant, and duck.
 Ideally, you want to be able to identify an animal’s print before following its track.
 After locating a clear print, carefully examine your surroundings and write down any observational notes about the habitat in your field journal — this might yield additional clues as to the identity of your suspect.
 Keep an eye out for signs of the animal, specifically broken twigs, chunks of bark missing from trees, hair, or animal droppings, otherwise known as scat.
 Next, lay your measuring device down next to the print and record its length and width.
 If you prefer to take your time analyzing evidence in the warmth of your home, take a photo of the print with the measuring device next to it for scale to look at later.
 As you proceed down the trail, feel free to take multiple photos of the track for comparison or make a sketch of it in your field journal.
 As you study the print, you should be able to distinguish several characteristics about it, including the number of toes, presence of nails, depth of the print, and size and shape of the front and rear paws.
 Canine prints are quite easy to distinguish; they have claws and are oval shaped with four toes and a concave heel pad at the bottom.
 The way the toes and pad are arranged should allow you to draw an “X” through the print.
 Likewise, deer have distinct imprints comprised of a split hoof with two toes.
 Furthermore, understanding an animal’s walking pattern, or gait, will help aid in its identification.
 There are four basic walking patterns: zig-zagger, waddler, bounder, and hopper.
 Zig-zaggers, or perfect walkers, leave a zig-zag patterned track and are indicative of deer, fox, coyote, dog, and cat.
 Waddlers have wide bodies that seem to shift from side-to-side as they walk, creating a track that consists of four prints where the rear foot does not land in the print of the front foot.
 Examples of waddlers include raccoons, opossums, muskrats, beavers, and skunks.
 Bounders, such as weasels, have long skinny bodies with short legs that expand and contract, similarly to a Slinky®, as they bound through the snow.
 Their tracks look like a cluster of four paws spread about a foot apart between each bound.
 Hoppers look as if they are leapfrogging, and this can be found in smaller critters, including rabbits, squirrels, mice, and chipmunks.
 Learning how to identify animal tracks is great way to enhance your observational skills and spend time outdoors during winter.
 Nothing is more thrilling than identifying a set of mysterious tracks.
 Although they may remain out of sight, animals are everywhere — get out and look!

 By Dee Hudson There are actually many mammals and birds active during the cold weather.
 What animals might you be able to see this winter?
 Today I’ll feature a few larger mammal species that I think you will enjoy and be most likely to see during a visit.
 I will also give you tips on where to look for these winter animals.
 Bison There is a very popular animal that draws the attention of most of our visitors, and that is our national mammal, the bison.
 The Nature Conservancy is committed to keeping the bison as wild as possible, so besides some minimal veterinary care during the yearly roundup, the bison breed, birth, feed, and care for themselves without human intervention.
-Our bison roam across 1500 acres of rolling landscape, so they may not always be visible.
+Nachusa's bison roam across 1500 acres of rolling landscape, so they may not always be visible.
 For your best chance to see the bison, bring a pair of binoculars and begin your search from the Visitor Center, an open-air covered pavilion that offers outstanding views of the surrounding grasslands, as well as the southern bison unit.
 Be sure to pick up a hiking brochure there, for the map inside indicates the bison unit locations.
 Many visitors can also experience a close-up view even from their cars.
 Just be sure to pull off to the side of the road and turn on your hazard lights.
 CAUTION: When a lot of snow is present, it is difficult to find parking or a pull-off.
 Be safe!
 Also, please be considerate of Nachusa's neighbors, of their property and road use.
 A six-foot fence surrounds the bison units.
 For visitor and bison safety, there is no admittance inside these bison units, by foot or by vehicle.
 Visitors must stay 100 feet from the bison at all times, even when separated by a fence.
 The bison look tame and gentle, but they are wild and unpredictable animals.
 Keep in mind that the adults weigh 1000-2000 pounds, are very agile, and can quickly turn and accelerate to 30+ miles per hour.
 Deer The white-tailed deer is another large mammal often seen at the preserve.
-Look for them to gather in the early morning or right before sunset.
+Look for them to gather in the prairie during early morning hours or right before sunset.
 They can even be seen grazing near the bison herd.
 The deer enter and exit the bison units quite easily, either leaping over the fences or, more often, going under.
 The fence does not go completely to the ground, and this allows other animals to come and go.
 The deer tracks are very recognizable.
 They look like upside down hearts.
 Beaver Nachusa has beavers throughout the preserve, for these masters of engineering have been drawn to the restored wetland habitats.
 In winter the beavers are not hibernating, but are snuggled inside their well-insulated lodges.
 They have stashed a food cache of small twigs and branches in the mud at the bottom of their pond, and they use their lodge’s underwater entrance to access the supply throughout the winter.
 The water is not too cold for them, even in the coldest Illinois winters, for they have a thick and very warm winter coat.
 In January they may begin to mate, with their young born in springtime.
 While the water is frozen, the beavers are unlikely to be seen.
 However, evidence of their presence in the landscape certainly can, if you know where to look.
 If you look north from the Visitor Center you can spot the lodge in the restored wetland.
 It looks like a mound of sticks, with some plants growing on top.
 Other signs of beaver presence to look for are gnawed trees and beaver stumps.

 Red Fox A fox’s fur is so warm that it has no problem curling up on the snowy ground.
-If its nose becomes too cold, the bushy tail wraps around and makes a great facemask.
+If its nose becomes too cold, the bushy tail wraps around and makes a great face mask.
 In the winter, the fox will mainly eat other mammals, such as rabbits and rodents, and of course, it won’t pass up any carrion.
 In Illinois mating occurs during the winter months, mainly January and February.
 The young will be born in an underground den in March and April.
 Look for fox in the prairies and along the woodland edges, and it’s best to begin your search close to sunrise or sunset, because they are mainly nocturnal.
 Opossum The opossum is the only marsupial species (a mammal with a pouch) native to Illinois, and also to North America.
 That alone makes this mammal interesting and unique.
 Then you see that they have an opposable toe and a nearly furless prehensile tail, used to grasp things and climb.
 With such a naked tail, it might be expected that they hibernate during Illinois winters, but they do not.
 However, they do stay in their dens during really cold weather, venturing out on warmer winter days.
 Since opossums are omnivores, winters at Nachusa provide a lot of small mammals to eat; they also eat a lot of road kill (and then occasionally become road kill themselves).
 For shelter, they may find a hollow log or use one of the stacked brush piles.
 Opossums are nocturnal, so they’re most likely to be seen in the early morning or before sunset.
 Look for opossums in Nachusa’s wooded areas near ponds and creeks, for they prefer to have a den near water.
 Coyote Many Nachusa volunteers have enjoyed a choir of coyote voices during the nighttime hours — yips, barks, and howls — so many communicating at once, that it is hard to tell how many are present.
 Coyotes are very active at Nachusa during the night, probably feasting mainly on the preserve’s rabbit population, as well as other small mammals.
 As with many of the other animals discussed, for the most success, look for the coyotes in the early morning hours or before sunset.
 Look for them running along the vehicle tracks that course through the units.
 As seen by the coyote footprints and scat, humans are not the only mammals that like to use these vehicle tracks.
 Come visit the preserve this winter and enjoy Nachusa’s wide-open spaces and special creatures.
 Let us know in the comment section whether you see any of these mammals.
 Please visit the Friends of Nachusa Grasslands website for the preserve's full mammal inventory list.
+By Elizabeth Bach Ecosystem Restoration Scientist With 2020 drawing to a close, Nachusa science has several accomplishments to recognize:

 Science PublicationsScientific publications are the product of years of hard work, collecting and analyzing data as well as writing the paper.
 I’d like to use this blog post to highlight some of this recently published research.
 It has been an exciting year for Dr. Holly Jones, Dr. Nick Barber, and their lab groups.
 Holly and Nick began research at Nachusa Grasslands in 2013 as new faculty at Northern Illinois University (Nick is now at San Diego State University).
 Their work investigates restoration outcomes related to planting age, prescribed fire, and grazing.
 In 2020, the team has published five papers: